NavpreetDevpuri/share-web-whatsapp/README.md

 # How to use

-1. Install selenium by `pip install selenium`.
+1. Install selenium by `pip install selenium` OR `pip install -r requirements.txt`.
 2. Setup python selenium chromedriver, I suggest google it according to your OS.
 3. Run Python scripts as explains follow.